HPV DNA test

 High-risk types of HPV can lead to cervical cancer.
 The HPV test is done to determine if you are infected with one of these high-risk types.

-Your doctor may order an HPV test:
+Your provider may order an HPV test:

 - If you have a certain type of abnormal Pap test result.